2021-2022 School Year

 How does the lottery work?

-If the number of applicants exceeds capacity, Atlas will enroll students randomly, with preference for eligible new students given in the following order:
+If the number of applicants exceeds capacity, Atlas will enroll students randomly, with a preference for eligible new students given in the following order:

 - Children of faculty & staff